Portillo's Restaurant wouldn't have come to New Lenox without receiving sales tax kickbacks that other communities offered.

 Greater Property Tax Rebate?

-When the village asked residents to give it home rule status in 2008, thus increasing sales tax by 1 percent, officials promised to rebate 33 percent of residents' property tax bills.
+When asked residents to give it home rule status in 2008, thus increasing sales tax by 1 percent, officials promised to rebate 33 percent of residents' property tax bills.
 The percentage rebated quickly rose to 40 percent and then 50 percent.

 Now, that percentage could increase again because of this deal, and Portillo said the property tax rebate was something that impressed him about New Lenox.